yannordi/server-monitoring/README.md

 port 4000 (défaut)
 port 80 (défini pendant le setup)

-### Installation
-    Create your own jar

-    • Clone the project
-    • Import project in your IDE as Maven project
-    • mvn clean package

 <br>

     Run jar file

-    • Create you own jar as described above
-    • Execute jar on Windows or Linux with administrative rights
+    1. execute the jar with cmd (run as admiinistrator) on the app folder.
+    2. cd "[C:\ward]" move to your folder.
+    3. use this command to execute "java -jar "[C:\ward]"\ward_yannordi_edition_v1.jar
+    4. "[C:\ward]" replace this by your folder.
-    • Enter localhost:4000 and set up application
+    5. Enter localhost:4000 and set up application